Chopra13151-cyber/Web-Project/README.md

 # HungerHub
-An online food delivery web application inspired by Zomato & Swiggy.
+An Online food ordering platform in which any one order food from nearest store.
 ##  Overview
+As our group of web development[Me, Krishan Kumar, Aniket Vaishya] It was our 1st Web Project.
-HungerHub is a full-stack web project that allows users to browse food items, view restaurants, and place food orders online.
+HungerHub is a beginner web project that allows users to select their liked food items, view restaurants, and place food orders online.

-This project is built to practice real-world web development workflows and industry-level GitHub practices.
+This project is built to practice real-world web development workflows, inspired by blink in and zomato to save customer time and fullfill their demands

+## Tech Stack
+- Frontend: HTML, CSS, JavaScript, EJS
+- Backend: Node.js, Express.js
+- Database: MongoDB
+- Version Control: Git & GitHub

 ## Features
 - User-friendly food ordering interface
 - Restaurant and menu listing
 - Order placement functionality
 - Clean UI with responsive design

-## Tech Stack
-- Frontend: HTML, CSS, JavaScript, EJS
-- Backend: Node.js, Express.js
-- Database: MongoDB
-- Version Control: Git & GitHub

 ## 📂 Project Structure
 Web-Project/